Sergey Evtuhov: Early life and education

 Sergey Evtuhov was born in Mogilev on February 2, 1953, in a family of high school teachers.
 Mogilev spent his childhood and teen years there until he was drafted to the Soviet army, and served for 2 years in the strategic missile troops.
-In his youth, the future artist was thinking about a more traditional career.
-Therefore, having completed his military service, he got enrolled in Riga Technical University, in the Department of aviation engineering, from which he graduated in 1981.
+After having completed his military service, he enrolled in Riga Technical University, in the Department of aviation engineering, from which he graduated in 1981.

 Career

-Sergey left aviation in 1991 in order to fully dedicate himself to painting.
-Evtuhov proved to be a prolific artist – he created multiple paintings and sculptures.
+Sergey left aviation in 1991 in order to dedicate himself to painting.
+A prolific artist, Evtuhov created multiple paintings and sculptures and held more than 30 personal exhibitions.
 He also wrote several books, one of which received the Yuri Dolgorukiy Literature Award.
-Having held more than 30 personal exhibitions, Sergey Evtuhov has treated each personal exhibition as a completely new creation, not just old paintings on a new place.
-His artist’s credo is to constantly search for new ideas, never exploiting the success of the past.

 In an interview to the Lithuanian Courier, he said: “I never copied what I had found in the previous years because in my works there’s always pure search going on.
 This search leads me to victories.”
-Sergey is also an experienced educator and an author of unique teaching techniques in the sphere of visual arts.
+Sergey is also an educator and author of teaching techniques in the sphere of visual arts.